List of countries by average wage

-The average wage is a measure of total income after taxes divided by total number of employees employed.
+The average wage is a measure of total income divided by total number of employees employed.
 In this article, the average wage is adjusted for living expenses "purchasing power parity" (PPP).
 This is not to be confused with the average income which is a measure of total income including wage, investment benefit, and other capital gains divided by total number of people in the population including non-working residents.
 Average wages can differ from median wages; for example, the Social Security Administration estimated that the 2020 average wage in the United States was $53,383, while the 2020 median wage was $34,612.

 OECD statistics

 The OECD (Organization for Economic Co-operation and Development) dataset contains data on average annual wages for full-time and full-year equivalent employees in the total economy.
 Average annual wages per full-time equivalent dependent employee are obtained by dividing the national-accounts-based total wage bill by the average number of employees in the total economy, which is then multiplied by the ratio of average usual weekly hours per full-time employee to average usually weekly hours for all employees.